markmehere/Aerofoil/README.txt

 - PictChecker: Experimental app that extracts all of the PICT resources from all of the houses and dumps them to PNG.
 Used to verify that the PICT loader works.

-GlidePort is intended to be primarily a straight port, retaining most of the look and feel of the original.
+Aerofoil is intended to be primarily a straight port, retaining most of the look and feel of the original.

 Planned additions:
 - 32-bit color support (mainly matters for houses that have higher-resolution PICT resources)